learn-co-curriculum/phase-0-intro-to-js-2-looping-code-along/README.md

 const gifts = ["teddy bear", "drone", "doll"];

 function wrapGifts(gifts) {
-  let i = 0; // the initialization moved OUTSIDE the body of the loop! while (i < gifts.length) {
+  let i = 0; // the initialization moves OUTSIDE the body of the loop! while (i < gifts.length) {
     console.log(`Wrapped ${gifts[i]} and added a bow!`);
     i++; // the iteration moves INSIDE the body of the loop!